Tips to Make Your Spots Last Longer

 Location Longevity is the practice of exploring in a way that allows us to keep exploring the same location well into the future; allowing new explorers joining our community to share the same experiences that we did when we first did the spot.
 Isn't it cool to experience a spot decay slowly and bow to nature than at the hands of vandals, taggers, and thieves?
-If you're interested in helping spots last, we ask that you familiarize yourself with the information below.
+If you're interested in helping spots last, some of the tips below will help you do that.

 Keep the Spot Secret!

-Don't share the details about a spot with people you don't know or trust.
-Also be selective with who you bring exploring; it only takes one person to ruin a spot.
-Vet your friends carefully.
-Codenames are a great way to discuss spots in the open without people being able to easily figure out what/where it is (e.g.) "Virgin Destroyer Drain", "Deer Skull Mine", "Solar School").
-Codenames also add a layer of fun to exploring; if you find a new spot in our community, you get to name it whatever you want!
+Use codenames when talking about spots online - This gives you a great way to discuss spots in the open without people being able to easily figure out what/where something is.
+Codesnames also add a layer of fun to exploring; if you find a new spot, you get to name it whatever you want!

 Leave No Trace - and Try To Leave It Better

-To leave no trace we should avoid moving objects, avoid taking souvenirs (especially one off objects or artifacts), avoid leaving tags where not appropriate, and clean up after ourselves.
-Leaving beer cans, cigarette/weed butts, and wrappers is just rude.
-If the spot looks pretty clean, we should do our best to try and make sure we aren't contributing to a spot becoming a dump.
+We also want to avoid moving objects, avoid taking souvenirs (especially one off objects or artifacts), avoid leaving tags where not appropriate, and clean up after ourselves.
+Leaving beer cans, cigarette/weed butts, and other trash is just rude.
+If the spot is clean, we should do our best to try and not contribute to a spot becoming a dump.

 In exploring, you'll realize that sometimes you might need a little help from Mr. Screwdriver, Mrs. Catspaw, or Dr. Lockpicks to get into a spot.
 There nothing wrong with using tools to gain access to a spot, where we draw the line however is causing irreversible damage to property whether indirectly or physically.
 If it can't be secured back the way you found it, its not a good idea.
 Sometimes is best to wait until the conditions are more ideal to crack a spot!